-Myohosho-ji Temple often goes by the nickname “Hydrangea Temple”, and for a good reason!
+Myohosho-ji is another Temple that goes by the name “Hydrangea Temple,” and for a good reason!
 About 20,000 hydrangeas cover the temple grounds with color during the annual bloom between late-June and mid-July.
 Situated in the remote Mamenbara Highlands close to Chiba’s Pacific coast, the serenity of the temple grounds overflowing with hydrangeas is sure to be a calming and memorable experience.

-Many temple-goers make the trip here for the famous “Shidare-zakura” tree, which has distinct hanging branches.
+While Yoshino cherry trees tend to garner the most attention during the cherry blossom season, many temple-goers make the trip here for the famous Shidare-zakura tree, which has distinct hanging branches.
 Also called a “weeping” cherry blossom tree, it has bloomed every year for over three centuries.
-The tree itself is one of the most gorgeous around, but the temple itself and other foliage are deserving of the trip to Choko-ji Temple as well.
+The tree is one of the most gorgeous around, but the temple itself and other foliage are deserving of the trip to Choko-ji Temple as well.

 After the cherry blossoms have withered away, another flowering tree takes center stage in Chiba.
 Purple wisteria flowers are a symbol of this period from mid-April into May, and one of Chiba’s best-known wisteria viewing spots is at Myofuku-ji in Choshi City.
 Usually you’ll see wisteria trees propped up by wooden supports, helping extend their lifespans for hundreds of years.
 One wisteria tree found here has been maintained in this fashion here for over 700 years (some estimates put it over 800 years), creating a nearly mythical sight.
 In addition to its stunning floral display, its twisted exposed roots have also earned this tree the nickname “Garyuu,” as it’s said that its form has come to resemble a sleeping dragon.

 63 Hiraga, Matsudo City